-Gillam-FEI segment:
+GILLAM-FEI SEGMENT:

-Gillam-FEI extends the Company's competencies into wire-line synchronization, network monitoring, and specialized test equipment.
-With the advent of new digital broadband transmission technologies, reliable synchronization has become the warranty to quality of service for telecom operators.
+Gillam-FEI extends the Company's competencies into wireline synchronization, network management, and specialized test equipment.
+With the advent of new digital broadband transmission technologies, reliable synchronization has become the warranty to quality of service for telecommunications operators.
 Gillam-FEI is among the world leaders in the field of wireline synchronization technology, and its products are targeted for telecommunication operators and network equipment manufacturers that utilize modular and flexible platforms to build reliable digital-network-systems worldwide.
 Telecommunications operators such as Belgacom, France Telecom, Telefonica and other service providers are among Gillam-FEI's major customers.
+With the development of the US5G unit for the Commercial Communications segment and the U.S. market, Gillam-FEI also developed a state-of-the-art US5Ge unit and ancillary products intended for deployment in the European, Middle Eastern, Asian and African markets.

-Network monitoring systems marketed under the brand name LYNX, are a flexible suite of complementary software modules that are arranged to satisfy the specific needs of telecom operators, electrical utilities, and other operators of distribution networks.
+Network management systems marketed under the brand name LYNX, are a flexible suite of complementary software modules that are arranged to satisfy the specific needs of telecom operators, electrical utilities, and other operators of distribution networks.
 The multi-task capability of the LYNX system allows operators to supervise and manage the distribution of electricity, gas, video cables, public lighting, and other networks.
 Deregulation of utilities, especially in Europe, has created a greater demand for the LYNX product.
 Major customers presently using LYNX include SIG Electrical Services of Geneva, Switzerland; Electricity Distribution Management for the city of Lausanne, Switzerland; UEM Electricity Distribution Management for the city of Metz, France; Brussels International Airport and Belgian Railways.